Picture of Joel inside a coffee shop in Sacramento

 About

-Joel is a first-generation scholar from Guerrero, Mexico in the Department of History with a Designated Emphasis (D.E.) in Native American Studies at the University of California, Davis.
-His area of expertise is Latin American history, particularly focusing on Mexico and the Mexican diaspora.
+Joel is a first-generation scholar and migrant from Guerrero, Mexico in the Department of History with a Designated Emphasis (D.E.) in Native American Studies at the University of California, Davis.
+His area of expertise is Latin American history, particularly focusing on Mexico, the U.S.-Mexico Borderlands, and the Mexican diaspora.

 Research Focus